JKSmirny/Tableau_NYC_CitiBike/README.md

 # Tableau Homework - Citi Bike Analytics
 My Tableau story:

-NYC CitiBike has an extensive data, so I picked up middle of the pandemics, April 2020
+NYC CitiBike has an extensive data on bike rentals, so I decided to one month during pandemics, April 2020.

+Here are the questions on topics I decided to analyze:

-Question 1: Which parts of the city are considered to be safe eniugh to pick up a bike late at night?
+Question 1: Which parts of the city are considered to be safe enough to pick up and ride a bike late at night?
 D1: https://public.tableau.com/app/profile/julia.kirillova.smirny/viz/D1NightTimevsEarlyMorningCitiBikeStartStations/Dashboard1
-My criteria: 10 or more bike rentals at that hour.
+My criterias: 10 or more bike rentals at that hour.
               The time up to 30 min before the hour and 30 mon after the hour.
-Late night time range I picked is from 11 pm (22:30) to 1 am (1:29).
+              Late night time range: from 11 pm (22:30) to 1 am (1:29).
 There were not enough trips registered after 1 am to warrant their inclusion in the data set.
 I did not include 10 pm (22:00) trips becuase it enlarged my dataset enourmously, making it impossible to draw any conclusions.